AndyL86/throwback-developments/README.md

 - ### **Frameworks**

-   - [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) framework provided the templates used for a fully responsice, mobile-first front end design.
+   - [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) framework provided the templates used for a fully responsive, mobile-first front end design.
    - [Django](https://www.djangoproject.com/) framework provided the high-level Python templates used for this project.

 <br>